BrianPugh/micropython-libs/docs/source/libs/controlhal.rst

 TimeProportionalActuator
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Varies an output actuator via pulse-width-modulation.

-Uses an internal virtual timer.
+Uses an internal virtual timer and intended for relatively slow processes like controlling a heater (period > 1 second).

 .. code-block:: python